 The following information describes requirements under Canada's Firearms Act for Canadian residents who import firearms, ammunition and firearms parts.

-When firearms are imported into Canada from another country, the applicable Canadian laws, as well as laws of the countries where the firearms are coming from or transiting through, must be complied with.
+When firearms are imported into Canada, the applicable Canadian laws, as well as laws of the countries where the firearms are coming from or transiting through, must be complied with.

 Information on the laws of other countries can be obtained by contacting the authorities in that country or their embassy in Canada.

-- Note: If planning to take a firearm out of Canada, individuals may need an export permit from the Department of Foreign Affairs and International Trade (DFAIT).
-More information is available from the Export Controls Division of DFAIT at 1-800-267-8376 (toll-free in Canada).
-Information on applying for an import or an export permit for controlled goods, such as firearms or ammunition, is available on the DFAIT website.
+- Note: If planning to take a firearm out of Canada, individuals may need an export permit from Global Affairs Canada (GAC).
+More information is available by calling GAC at 1-800-267-8376 (toll-free in Canada).
+Information on applying for an import or an export permit for controlled goods, such as firearms or ammunition, is available on the GAC website.

 - All firearms must be declared at Canada Customs and the applicable duties and taxes must be paid.
-More information on the declaration process is available from the Canada Border Services Agency (CBSA) Border Information Services telephone service at 1‑800-461-9999 (toll-free from within Canada), or for calls outside of Canada, at 1-204-983-3500 or 1-506-636-5064.
-CBSA also publishes a guide titled Information on Importing a Firearm or Weapon Into Canada (BSF5044).
+More information on the declaration process is available from the Canada Border Services Agency (CBSA) Border Information Services website and also by calling 1-800-461-9999 (toll-free from within Canada), or for calls outside of Canada, at 1-204-983-3500 or 1-506-636-5064.

 - Before a restricted firearm can be imported into Canada: